*Warning Major Spoilers Ahead. If you have not read Mimi of the Nowhere you should do so before reading this chapter. *

 It was the third one this week, and Mimi was exhausted.
 She couldn’t remember a time she had been so tired, at least not since Shannon’s conversion into a reserve Runner.
 Four decades had passed since the terrible day, yet the intensity of those moments had never lost their edge.

-She transmitted directly into the pimps mind, trying to frame it in a way that he would think.
-It had taken so much practice to learn to anticipate other’s thoughts and that had turned out to be one of the keys to persuading people to act in a way you wanted them to.
+She transmitted directly into the pimp’s mind, trying to frame it in a way that he would think.
+It had taken so much practice to learn to anticipate others’ thoughts.
+Doing so had turned out to be one of the keys to persuading people to act in a way you wanted them to.

 The pimp appeared to consider.
 He had a young girl by the arm and was tugging her.
 It reminded Mimi of when the recycled Runners had tugged on her and Shannon.
 It was a moment that she had dreamt of so many times, had woken to in her empty bed, had sent her running down to the underground to where Shannon lay in stasis.
 There was always relief seeing Shannon in her alcove, even if she couldn’t speak with her but a few days a month.

-A pallid light-haired greasy thing with bone thing limbs and a track marks up his arms like freckles, the pimp’s grip loosened on the girl’s arm for a moment as he stared at Mimi.
+A pallid, light-haired greasy thing with bone-thin limbs and a track marks up his arms like freckles, the pimp’s grip loosened on the girl’s arm for a moment as he stared at Mimi.